xShadowBlade/emath.js/documentation/docs/tutorials/coinGame/intro.md

 - Using eMath.js for managing currency and boosts.
 - Implementing a simple gain mechanism for earning coins.
 - Creating an upgrade system with cost scaling and level-dependent effects.
-By the end of this tutorial, you'll have a functional incremental game with a basic economy system powered by eMath.js.

 ---